 A: Hardfacing rods can provide impact resistance, abrasion resistance or both depending on the application.
-Because the type of rod required depends on the type of soil or aggregate in your area, contact your local welding supply distributor and ask for their expert opinion.
+Because the type of rod required depends on the type of soil or aggregate in your area, contact your local welding supply distributor and ask their opinion.
 If you don't know a distributor, call 1-800-426-4553 and the operator can automatically connect you to the nearest Miller distributor.
-You can also locate distributors through http://millerwelds.com/wheretobuy/ ENDPARA]
+You can also locate distributors through millerwelds.com/wheretobuy/.

-Q: What type of rod should I use for general work on steel?
+Q: What type of rod should I use for general welding on steel?

 A: Common electrodes used for general work include 6010, 6011, 6013, 7018 and 7024, each of which has specific properties: 6010 electrodes penetrate deeply, while 6013 electrodes penetrate less.
 For much better bead appearance and work on higher strength steels (say for a hitch), use a 7018 rod.
-For better penetration on thick material, grind the joint to a 30 degree bevel (leave a nickel-width land on the bottom of the groove) and make multiple passes.
-Alternatively, make the first pass with a 6010 rod, then make a "cap" with a 7018.
+For better penetration on thick material, grind the joint to a 30-degree bevel (leave a nickel-width land on the bottom of the groove) and make multiple passes.
+Alternatively, make the first pass with a 6010 rod, then make a cap pass with a 7018.
 The 7024 rod is perhaps the easiest to use.
-Also known as a "drag rod," this electrode's thick flux automatically maintains the correct arc length, which allows you to drag the rod directly along the work piece.
+Also known as a drag rod, this electrode's thick flux automatically maintains the correct arc length, which allows you to drag the rod directly along the work piece.

 Q: Do I have to remove rust or oil before welding?

 A: Stick welding is more forgiving on unclean conditions, but it never hurts to clean parts with a wire brush or grind off excess rust.
 If you prepare well and have average welding ability, you can make a sound weld.
 However, even great welding skill cannot overcome poor preparation, as it can lead to cracking, lack of fusion and slag inclusions.